MOHELA Student Loan Servicer Review

-Step 2 - Click on 'Create Web Account'.
+Step 2 - Click on 'Create a Web Account.

 Step 3 - Enter your Social Security Number (SSN) and Date of Birth.
 Choose and enter a secure username and password.
 Tick the checkbox to accept the Notices given on the page.
 Then click on the Continue Button.

-This process is fairly simple and it will only take a minute or two to complete.
-After your account is created, you have full access to the online portal where you can see your interest rates, outstanding balance, payment options and other useful information regarding your loan account.
+This process is relatively simple, and it will only take a minute or two to complete.
+After your account is created, you have full access to the online portal, where you can see your interest rates, outstanding balance, payment options, and other useful information regarding your loan account.

 Modes of payment

-MOHELA provides the following modes of payment -
+MOHELA provides the following methods of payment -

-1-One-time payment for a single monthly payment through their website can be done
+One-time payment for a single monthly payment through their website can be made

-2-The auto-debit can be set up to automatically debit from your bank account and an additional 0.25% interest rate reduction will be given
+The auto-debit can be set up to debit from your bank account automatically, and an additional 0.25% interest rate reduction will be given

-5-Check by mail or money order can be sent, but requires the most amount of time to complete the process
+Check by mail or money order can be sent but requires the most amount of time to complete the process

 Loan Discharge, Forgiveness, and Consolidation

-Situations are inevitable especially if it involves a financial condition, for a borrower situations of getting his loans discharged or forgiven can happen it is how he goes about getting it done.
-In order to get it done the loan servicer plays a crucial role.
-Here is how MOHELA plays a role as a servicer to help get your loans forgiven, discharged or consolidation.
+Situations are inevitable, especially if it involves a financial condition; for a borrower situations of getting his loans discharged or forgiven can happen, it is how he goes about getting it done.
+To get it done, the loan servicer plays a crucial role.
+Here is how MOHELA plays a role as a servicer to help get your loans forgiven, discharged, or consolidation.